 MassDOT began Early Action construction projects on South Coast Rail to prepare for Phase 1 main line rail construction contracts.
 The first visible active construction projects are drainage culvert replacement, a railroad grade crossing update and constructing wetlands as mitigation along the right-of-way.
 Additional work to replace 4 railroad bridges is also underway.
 Construction can bring temporary inconvenience, but this phase is expected to move quickly.
 MassDOT provides regular updates on this website or you can sign up for the SCR email updates

-Work on the Culvert Replacement Project and in the vicinity of the Tarklin Hill Road Grade Crossing is anticipated to be completed in early 2020.
+Work on the Culvert Replacement Project and in the vicinity of the Tarklin Hill Road Grade Crossing is anticipated to be completed in spring 2020.

 Phase 1 Construction Update